Donna M. Kridelbaugh

 Grants Consultant, Discover Life in America (2012–2014)

 Consulted on grants/fundraising strategies for non-profit that is conducting a biodiversity inventory in the Great Smoky Mountains.
-Previously, researched 350 foundations and narrowed to a targeted list of 15 and edited letters of inquiry.
+Tasks including funding research of over 350 foundations to identify priority funders and edited letters of inquiry.

 Member, Association for Women in Science (2012–2014)